 Case Study: Pavemint

-Pavemint is a pioneering parking solution provider that leverages automation and digital technologies to optimize parking management.
-Their platform offers a suite of services, including cashless payments, license plate recognition, data analytics, and streamlined entry and exit processes.
+Pavemint is a flexible, automated parking solution provider that aims to improve operational efficiencies in parking management.
+The platform offers digital parking solutions such as cashless payments, license plate recognition, data and analytics, and optimized ingress and egress.

 Project Overview